 1. Space Toys & Educational Toys

 Educational toys such as BrainBox Space and Space Snap are entertaining card games for kids to play.
 Working in groups, children develop listening and turn-taking skills, whilst enjoying learning about space.
 Interested in star-gazing?
 Young explorers will love this lightweight telescope that pairs perfectly with this Lottie Doll.
-For space toys, cool projects such as creating a Super Moon Torch, a Solar System Planetarium and Space Slide Projector will capture your child’s interest.
+For space toys and STEM resources, cool projects such as creating a Super Moon Torch, a Solar System Planetarium and Space Slide Projector will capture your child’s interest.
 These STEM toys encourage children to explore traditional skills and scientific thinking, whilst using their imagination.
 Alternatively, why not try and recreate the night sky in your child’s room?
 Use glow in the dark stars and it will seem like you are sleeping under star light every night.

 2. Space Arts & Crafts